Rei-SwitchBot/faq/en-us/Ceiling Light.md

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding this issue, could you please check the following points?
 1. Please check if other lights in your home are experiencing the same issue to determine if the voltage has stabilized.
+2. Please check for any available firmware updates by going to SwitchBot app → Ceiling Light → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.

 ---